Orélie-Antoine de Tounens

-Orélie-Antoine de Tounens (born Antoine Tounens) (12 May 1825 – 17 September 1878) was a French lawyer and adventurer who proclaimed by two decrees on November 17, 1860 and November 20, 1860 that Araucanía and Patagonia did not depend of any other states and that he himself was King of Araucanía and Patagonia.
-On January 5, 1862, he was arrested by the Chilean army and imprisoned.
-He was declared insane by the court of Santiago on September 2, 1862, and expelled to France on 28 October 28, 1862.
-He tried three further times to come back to Araucanía to regain his "kingdom", but without success, and he died in poverty on 17 September, 1878, in Tourtoirac, France.
+Orélie-Antoine de Tounens (born Antoine Tounens) (12 May 1825 – 17 September 1878) was a French avoué and adventurer who proclaimed by two decrees on 17 November 1860 and 20 November 1860 that Araucanía and Patagonia did not depend of any other states and that he himself was King of Araucanía and Patagonia.
+On 5 January 1862, he was arrested by the Chilean army and imprisoned.
+He was declared insane by the court of Santiago on 2 September 1862, and expelled to France on 28 October 1862.
+He tried three further times to go back to Araucanía to regain his "kingdom", but without success, and he died in poverty on 17 September 1878, in Tourtoirac, France.